SrimanPolusani/blog_capstone_2/README.md

 # blog_website
-This is blog website build with Flask, WTForms and Flask-SQLAlchemy Users can login and there passwords are encrypted with
+This is a blog website build with Flask, WTForms and Flask-SQLAlchemy Users can create accounts for logging in and there passwords are encrypted(hashed and salted) using werkzeug.security All html files are stored in templates folder as per Flask framework requirements